aarontinn13/MPCS-52011/project00/README.md

 Project 00

-The purpose of this README is to explain the repository and the algorithm.
+The purpose of this README is to explain the repository and the algorithm:

+I am running this through Linux Ubuntu 16.04
 The main algorithm is located in main.py and will remove all whitespace and comments from a given text file.

 To initiate the algorithm, you can call it in a Bash terminal by:

 python main.py <filename>.in
+python main.py <path of file>

 After this is run, another file named <filename>.out should appear in the same directory as main.py

 The __init__.py files can be ignored as they make it so I can import the module if need be.

 Given an example: